How to use the Bore Polisher on Your Pinewood Derby Car

 Important - Do not slide the wheel onto the Bore Polisher while the drill is running.

-the wheel to the unpolished area of the pipe cleaner and spin
+Slide the wheel to the unpolished area of the pipe cleaner and spin for

 Repeat steps 5 to 10 for the other wheels.